Analyzing Contextualized Models

 classification=False)

-/opt/homebrew/lib/python3.10/site-packages/pytorch_lightning/trainer/connectors/data_connector.py:430: PossibleUserWarning: The dataloader, predict_dataloader, does not have many workers which may be a bottleneck.
-Consider increasing the value of the `num_workers` argument` (try 10 which is the number of cpus on this machine) in the `DataLoader` init to improve performance.
+/opt/homebrew/Caskroom/miniforge/base/envs/contextualized310dev/lib/python3.10/site-packages/pytorch_lightning/trainer/connectors/data_connector.py:441: The 'predict_dataloader' does not have many workers which may be a bottleneck.
+Consider increasing the value of the `num_workers` argument` to `num_workers=7` in the `DataLoader` to improve performance.

 %%capture